The Three Microsoft Purchasing Models: Swipe, CSP, or EA

 Assessing the benefits of the cloud and planning your organization’s migration is only the beginning of your journey.
-Once you’re in the cloud, you have a few options of how you purchase the cloud resources your organization needs.
+Once you’re in the cloud, you have a few purchasing models for the Microsoft cloud resources your organization needs.
 Microsoft saw the need to bridge the gap between a simple credit card swipe subscription and an enterprise agreement designed for the largest enterprises.
 The bridge was the creation of the Microsoft CSP (Cloud Solution Provider) program to offer organizations a new way to acquire the services they need.
 For most organizations, CSP brings the most value and flexibility to the table.
 Depending on your organization’s size and where you are on your cloud journey, one of the three purchasing models is likely better suited than the others.

 The three ways to purchase Azure and Microsoft 365: Swipe, CSP, or EA.